 - 1. Establish habits of promptness, obedience, respect for authority and homework completion. - 2.
 Instruct children to go home directly by route established at the beginning of the school year.
 If a child is to visit another child, a note must be sent to school stating such arrangement.
-Other unusual arrangements must be made by means of a signed note to the school. - 3.
+Other unusual arrangements must be made by means of a signed note to the school.
+All persons, friends or family, must be entered into the Parent Portal.
+No child will be released to anyone other than the parent and a Parent Portal designee. - 3.
 Check that children do not bring dangerous or distracting toys or pets to school.
 No pets are allowed in or on school property.
-Please make sure during drop off and dismissal that your pet is not brought onto school property. - 4.
-Promptly return all forms sent home for signature.
-Assure that children are dressed appropriately and suitably for the weather and/or day's activity. - 5.
-Check with the school periodically for lost and found articles. - 6.
+Please make sure during drop off and dismissal that your pet is not brought onto school property.
+We ask that you and your pet remain across the street from the school. - 4.
+Promptly return all forms sent home for signature. - 5.
+Assure that children are dressed appropriately and suitably for the weather and/or day's activity.
+We will go outside for recess each day, unless there is inclement weather. - 6.
+Check with the school periodically for lost and found articles. - 7.
 Get all the facts before drawing final conclusions about complaints or misunderstandings that children bring home.
-A call to the teacher, counselor or persons concerned can usually prevent serious misunderstanding.
+A call to the teacher, counselor, or other persons concerned can usually prevent serious misunderstandings.